 Compared to its inception in October 2011, CHCC has made tremendous improvements throughout the health system in Saipan, Rota and Tinian and priority is ensuring services are always available and accessible.
-Despite funding shortfalls and lack of adequate appropriations, CHCC continues to operate today and is realizing improvements and efficiencies.
-CHCC has overcome significant challenges and is committed to continue pursuing results as CHCC is the only health system in the CNMI.
+Despite funding shortfalls, lack of adequate appropriations, tremendous uncompensated care costs, lack of a local government Medicaid match and the low 55% federal medical assistance percentage (FMSP) assigned to United States Territories and unfunded obligations of CHCC, such as inter-island medical referral, CHCC continues to operate today and is realizing improvements and efficiencies.
+CHCC has overcome significant challenges and is committed to improving positive outcomes as CHCC is the only health system in the CNMI.

-CHCC continuously evaluates its service delivery methods and strives to continuously improve despite facing major challenges.
-Building capacity is an overarching goal as well and this requires investing in technology, information systems, and infrastructure.
+CHCC continuously evaluates its service delivery methods and strives tocontinuously improve despite facing major challenges.
+Building capacity and expanding medical services is an overarching goal as well and this requires investing in personnel, technology, information systems and infrastructure.

-Improving accountability and compliance is also vital and a focus.
-CHCC is now able to produce financial statements and financial system transactions are aligned to accounting principles.
+Assuring accountability and compliance is also vital and a focus.
+CHCC is able to produce financial statements and financial system transactions are aligned to accounting principles.
 Audit issues are more understood as well and obtaining clean audits with unmodified opinions is another goal of CHCC.
+Findings and questioned costs are being reduced thereby reducing financial exposure as a result of questioned and disallowed costs emanating from CHCC's single audit.